FranklineMisango/XpayFinance_LLM/README.md

 4. create a file name config.py and type `Openai_api_key = YOUR_OWN_KEY`
 4. Install the required dependencies `pip install -r requirements.txt`
 7. Start the app `streamlit run app.py`
-8. Upload Any Financial document and
+8. Upload Any Financial document and prompt any question you may have